 The go-to summer dress in your arsenal (especially if you're still working from home these days and can't be bothered with more effort) is a T-shirt or sleeveless dress, preferably in a cotton or cotton-blend material.
 Listen, you've got plenty of soft, worn-in T-shirts — now just imagine a longer, oversized version of that same comfort.
-Looking for a specific colour?
-Brands like Everlane tend to have an array of hues, with T-shirt dresses in a more straight-forward shape.
-Or seek out retailers like Anthropologie for trendier T-shirt dresses, with unexpected details like ruched sides or patchwork bodies.
+Looking for a specific color?
+Brands like Los Angeles Apparel or Everlane tend to have an array of hues, with T-shirt dresses in a more straight-forward shape.
+Or seek out retailers like Anthropologie or Missguided for trendier T-shirt dresses, with unexpected details like ruched sides or patchwork bodies.

 House & Nap Dresses